Robust Change Detection for Large-Scale Data Streams: Problem Formulation

-against a composite alternative hypothesis The statistical procedure in the sequential change-point problem is often defined as a stopping time $T$ that represents the time when we raise an alarm to declare that a change has occurred.
+As in the classical sequential change-point problem, a statistical procedure under our setting is defined as a stopping time $T$ that represents the time when we raise an alarm to declare that a change has occurred.
 Here $T$ is an integer-valued random variable, and the decision $\{T=t\}$ is based only on the observations in the first $t$ time steps.
-Denote by $\Prob_{\theta_0}^{(\infty)}$ and $\E_{\theta_0}^{(\infty)}$ the probability measure and expectation when the data $X_{k,n}$'s are i.i.d. with density $h_{\theta_0},$ and denote by $\Prob_{\theta}^{(\nu)}$ and $\E_{\theta}^{(\nu)}$ the same when the change occurs at time $\nu$ and $m$ out of $K$ streams $X_{k,n}$'s have the post-change distribution $h_{\theta}$.
-Under the standard minimax formulation for online change-point detection \citep{lorden:1971}, the performance of a stopping time $T$ is evaluated by the average run length to false alarm (ARLFA), $\E^{(\infty)}_{\theta_0}(T)$ and the worst-case detection delay
+To evaluate the performance of the detection procedure $T$ under Tukey-Huber's gross error model when the outlier distributions $g_0$ and $g_1$ in (\ref{equ:highgrosserror}) are unknown, we first assume the average run length to false alarm of the procedure $T$ is controlled under the idealized model.
+That is, we assume that the procedure $T$ is designed to satisfy the false alarm constraint

+for some pre-specified value $\gamma > 0.$ We then investigate the robustness and the detection efficiency of the monitoring procedure under the gross error model in (\ref{equ:highgrosserror}).

+First, we propose quantifying the robustness of a monitoring procedure $T$ under the gross error model in (\ref{equ:highgrosserror}) by borrowing the concept of breakdown point analysis from the offline robust statistics literature.
+To be more specific, we propose to define a new concept called false alarm breakdown point, which characterizes the minimal percentage of outliers that can make the false alarm rate under the gross error model $h_{0}= (1-\epsilon) f_{0}(x)+\epsilon g_0(x)$ very different from that under the idealized model $f_{0}.$